Rompers: Gender Conotations

 Figure 1.--HBC is unsure as to who wore rompers in the early 20th century.
 There appear to have been differences between countries.
-This photograph is undated, but was probably taken in the late 1910s or early 1920s.
-Boys clearly wore them in America.
-We also know that American girls wore them--but we do not yet know to what extent girls wore them.
+This photograph is undated, but was probably taken in the late 1910s or early 20s.
+Both boys and girls wore them in America.
+We think they were more common for boys, but can not yet confirm this.
 The hair bow will convince many that this is a girl, but in the early 20th century some boys still wore hairbows.
-HBC initially thought that ths child was a girl, but after some cosiderations believes it might be a boy--especially as the child is standing by a shotgun.
+The size and collor suggests a girl, the child standing by a shotgun is unusual for a girl.
+We are also unsure if the romper suit was style for a specific gender or a generalized child's romper suit.
 Image courtesy of the RG collection.

 HBC is unsure about the gender conotations of early rompers.
 I believe they were worn by both boys and girls, especially the rompers worn for play.
 I'm less sure about the dressier styled rompers.
 Probably a girl would be nore likely to wear a dress for formal occasions.
 HBC has, however, very little information on rompers, so this assessment is highly speculative.
 By the 1940s, rompers had, except for infants, become a casual style for girls.
 Rompers were commonly used as girls' gym costumes with the romper legs relatively long until the 1940s.
 They were often worn with long black stockings.
 Schools did not generally consider shorts apropriate for girls until the 1940s.
 Rompers also continued into the 1950s and 1960s with shorter legs.
 I can remember as a Virginia high school student in 1958 that the girls wore rompers rather than shorts for gym.